mozilla/bedrock/docs/contentful.md

 -   `SWITCH_CONTENTFUL_HOMEPAGE_DE` should be set to `True` if you are working on the German Contentful-powered homepage
--   `CONTENTFUL_ENVIRONMENT` Contentful has 'branches' which it calls environments. [master]{.title-ref} is what we use in production, and [sandbox]{.title-ref} is generally what we use in development.
+-   `CONTENTFUL_ENVIRONMENT` Contentful has 'branches' which it calls environments. `master` is what we use in production, and `sandbox` is generally what we use in development.
 It's also possible to reference a specific environment - e.g.
     `CONTENTFUL_ENVIRONMENT=sandbox-2021-11-02`